artsy/artsy.github.io/_posts/2019-01-28-from-tslint-to-eslint.md

 ---
 layout: epic
-title: "From TSLint to ESLint, or How I Learned to Lint GraphQL code"
+title: "From TSLint to ESLint, or How I Learned to Lint GraphQL Code"
 date: "2019-01-29"
 author: [chris]
 categories: [typescript, tslint, eslint, graphql]